-This Notice is to advise you that with effect from Wednesday 1st July 2015, Ceredigion County Council will be applying the "Test of Intentionality"
+This Notice is to advise you that with effect from Friday 26th May 2023, Ceredigion County Council will be applying the "Test of Intentionality".

 A specific change relates to persons who the Local Authority may decide, after investigation of the facts, have made themselves intentionally homeless.
 Ceredigion County Council currently assess intentionality and will continue to do so for all client groups identified below.